North Carolina Attorneys Helping With All Aspects Of Immigration

 Sometimes, it is possible to appeal an immigration ruling.

-If you or your Charlotte immigration lawyer refuse to accept an immigration judge’s decision or refuse to waive an appeal, your case will be sent to the Board of Immigration Appeals (BIA).
+If you or your Charlotte immigration lawyer refuses to accept an immigration judge’s decision or refuses to waive an appeal, your case will be sent to the Board of Immigration Appeals (BIA).
 You can “reserve” your appeal, which means you can file it within 30 days.

 If you appeal, the B.I.A. will review your case, which can take additional time and money.
 If you have been detained and attempted an appeal, know that this will likely continue your detainment.
 Speak with your attorney to understand all your options.

-A: Whether or not a lawyer can speed up your immigration case depends on the specifics of your case.
-The individuals dealing with your case may lack knowledge in immigration law or have a delay in their department.
-In this case, an immigration attorney may be able to speed up your immigration case by using their knowledge about the legal system and immigration process.
+A: Whether a lawyer can speed up your immigration case depends on the specifics of your situation.
+The individuals dealing with your case may lack knowledge of immigration law or have a delay in their department.
+In this case, an immigration attorney could speed up your immigration case by using their knowledge about the legal system and immigration process.

-A: If you are eligible to apply, an immigration lawyer can help you get a green card by filing your forms and guiding you through the interview process.
-Cases are considered on a case-by-case basis and may require additional documentation to support your request.
+A: If you are eligible to apply, an immigration lawyer can help you get a green card if you are eligible to apply for one.
+They can do so by filing your forms and guiding you through the interview process.
+Cases are considered on an individual basis, and USCIS may require additional documentation to support your request.
 An immigration lawyer can also help with additional requests, but they cannot guarantee that you will receive a green card.

 "*" indicates required fields